Bealby/lisa-fairfield/README.md

 photos that will be narrowed down to highlight her different personalities.
 A biography of reviews and past and present performances, along with a ‘blurb’, will be provided by my client.
 With Lisa Fairfield being at the start of her career, show reels/ voice reels are not adequate and hence feasible at this stage to implement.
-This should however change as time passes.</p>
+This should however change as time passes.
+A blog could also be a nice little feature to add once my client’s career has taken-off.</p>

-<p>A blog could also be a nice little feature to add once my client’s career has taken-off.
-The
+<p>The tradeoff in not implementing all desired features mentioned, will not be at the detriment of the
-tradeoff in not implementing all desired features mentioned, will not be at the detriment of the website, as the content we can add will be suffice to kick-start Lisa Fairfield’s career.</p>
+website, as the content we can add will be suffice to kick-start Lisa Fairfield’s career.</p>

 <br>